For me it took about 2-3 years. It started by failing a lot, but I kept going, and I slowly started getting those small victories.

 A Few Years Later…

 As you can see, it took me a few years to learn everything.
-It can seem daunting to think that it takes 2-3 years, but the first time I tried this in 2007, I failed, and I failed again, and after that I really didn’t do much in 2008.
+It can seem daunting to think that it takes 2-3 years, but the first time I tried this in late 2006, I failed, and I failed again, and after that I really didn’t do much in 2008.

 It wasn’t until I got serious in 2009, and started listening to how it is really done, and not making up my own rules, that I started succeeding.